in28minutes/java-cheat-sheet/README.md

 Actor actor2 = new Hero();
 ```

-- Since object is super class of all classes, an Object reference variable can also hold an instance of any class.
+Object is super class of all classes.
+So, an Object reference variable can  hold an instance of any class.

 ```
 //Object is super class of all java classes